thomaskien/whisper-praxis-voicemail/readme.md

 requirements
 ==
+* telephone system that sends out voicemail like any fritzbox or auerswald
 * needs 8GB of RAM
-* computer crashes if less RAM installed
+  - computer crashes if less RAM installed
+* local installed mailserver the manual way or mailcow for docker
+  - set SKIP_FTS=y SKIP_SOGO=y SKIP_CLAMD=y in mailcow.conf otherwise mailcow will eat all the ram
+  - adjust "Forwarding Hosts" in configuration otherwise the "spam" the script sends is not accepted (missing headers etc)
 * ca. 2012 old intel core i3/i5 is sufficient
-* (we run it on a i3-3220 which was taken out of service since no windows 11 support)
+  - (we run it on a i3-3220 which was taken out of service since no windows 11 support)
-* convertion time on that machine ca. 2min for a common prescription order with 20sec length
+  - convertion time on that machine ca. 2min for a common prescription order with 20sec length
-* maybe it will also run on raspberry pi 5 8GB ram (I will test that)
+  - maybe it will also run on raspberry pi 5 8GB ram (I will test that)

 preperations
 ==
-* install fresh debian (tested on bookworm)
+* install fresh debian/raspbian (tested with debian 12 bookworm)
 <pre>
 # become root
 sudo su
-# maybe connect via ssh from your other machine if minimal install:
+# maybe connect via ssh from your other machine if minimal raspberry install:
 # service ssh start
-#update and install requirements and whisper:
+# update and install requirements and whisper:
 apt update
 apt upgrade
-apt install screen ffmpeg git mailutils python3 -m venv whisperenv; source whisperenv/bin/activate pip install pip-review attachment-downloader pip install git+https://github.com/openai/whisper.git
+apt install screen ffmpeg git mailutils swaks python3 -m venv whisperenv; source whisperenv/bin/activate pip install pip-review attachment-downloader pip install git+https://github.com/openai/whisper.git